lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 Some observations from the results:

 - There isn't a huge difference between ```NSData``` and reading from a file.
-This suggests that File I/O isn't much of a bottlekneck.
+This suggests that File I/O isn't much of a bottleneck.
 -

 ## Conclusion

-The results prove that the performance characteristics of different implemenations of an XML Parser can be exposed when using different data sets.
+The results prove that the performance characteristics of different implementations of an XML Parser can be exposed when using different data sets.
 The small gap in performance between implementations widens as the size of the document increases.
 This is likely due to the cost of object and structure allocations.
 Reducing allocations in ```libxml2``` or Swift will squeezes out more performance.

 I hope you've enjoyed this series of posts, I'd love to hear your thoughts and comments!